A moving lemma for cohomology with support: Twisted pro- etale cohomology satisfies the properties from Section

 \section{Twisted pro-\'etale cohomology satisfies the properties from Section \ref{sec:axioms}}

 The purpose of this appendix is to prove Proposition \ref{prop:pro-etale-coho} from Section \ref{subsec:example}.
-We will see that item (\ref{item:prop:pro-etale-coho}) of Proposition \ref{prop:pro-etale-coho} implies items (\ref{item:prop:etale-coho}) and (\ref{item:prop:continuous-etale-coho}), and so it suffices to treat pro-\'etale cohomology.
-Most results and arguments are certainly well-known to experts; we include them here for convenience of the reader.
+We will see that item~\eqref{item:prop:pro-etale-coho} of Proposition \ref{prop:pro-etale-coho} implies items \eqref{item:prop:etale-coho} and \eqref{item:prop:continuous-etale-coho}, and so it suffices to treat pro-\'etale cohomology.
+Most results and arguments are certainly well known to experts; we include them here for the reader's convenience.